antonrh/anydi/docs/extensions/fastapi.md

 ### WebSocket Scope

+The `websocket` scope is registered with `request` as its parent scope, creating the hierarchy: `singleton` → `request` → `websocket`.
+This means websocket-scoped dependencies can access both request-scoped and singleton dependencies.

 The `websocket` scope allows you to create dependencies that:

 - Are created once per WebSocket connection
 - Persist across all messages within a connection
 - Are automatically cleaned up when the connection closes
 - Are isolated between different concurrent connections
+- Can depend on request-scoped and singleton dependencies

 ### Basic WebSocket Example